Zeeeepa/xyops/docs/api.md

 POST /api/app/admin_import_data/v1
 ```

 Bulk import data from a local archive file.
 Send as `multipart/form-data` with a single file field.
 Admin only.
 The file may be plain text or gzip-compressed.
-The import runs as an internal job; the API responds early with the job ID.
+The import runs as an internal job in the background; the API responds early with the job ID.

 Parameters (multipart/form-data fields):